 The Philippines frequently experiences tropical storms during the northeast monsoon from October to late March and during the southwest monsoon from June to October. ?

 23/04: Two major earthquakes (6.1 and 6.3 on the richer scale) struck Luzon and Samar Island on 22 and 23 April respectively, killing over 16 people and leaving 80 injured.
+Over 3,700 people are affected.
 The death toll is likely to rise as 30 people remain trapped under debris. ?

 - 73,000 Mindanao displacement [?]